Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Nocturnal hyperhidrosis in children

-It happens that sweating causes problems with peers, and sometimes the child is embarrassed to talk about the problem even to parents.
+It happens that sweating causes problems with peers, and sometimes the child is embarrassed to talk about the problem even to his parents.
 If you notice symptoms of nocturnal hyperhidrosis in your child, try to take the following measures:

 • Buy clothes for your child only from natural materials